The Main Parts of a Garage Door System

 A belt: A reinforced rubber or steel-reinforced belt moves the door smoothly and quietly, making it ideal for attached garages.

-A screw drive: A threaded steel rod rotates to move the door, requiring fewer moving parts and less maintenance in moderate climates.
+A screw drive: A threaded steel rod rotates to move the door, require fewer moving parts and less maintenance in moderate climates.

-It’s important to understand that the motor does not lift the full weight of the garage door by itself.
-Instead, it works in coordination with the springs, which counterbalance the door’s weight.
-This balance allows the motor to guide and control the movement safely without excessive strain.
+The motor does not lift the weight of the garage door by itself.
+Instead it works with the springs to counterbalance the weight of the door.
+This helps the motor move the door safely without much strain.

 Step 3: Springs Do the Heavy Lifting

-Garage door springs are the most important part of the entire system.
-They counterbalance the weight of the door, making it possible to lift and lower smoothly.
+Garage door springs are an important part of the system.
+They help counterbalance the weight of the door so it can be.
+Lowered smoothly.

 There are two main types of garage door springs: